-“…Some of the most common complaints I hear from women is, “He ignores me except when he wants sex, he sits and watches television when he could be talking to me, he rarely calls to see how I’m doing, he hurts my feelings and never apologizes; Instead, he tells me I’m too sensitive.”
+“…Some of the most common complaints I hear from women is, ‘He ignores me except when he wants sex.
+He sits and watches television when he could be talking to me.
+Plus, he rarely calls to see how I’m doing.
+He hurts my feelings and never apologizes.
+Instead, he tells me I’m too sensitive.’
 Most husbands are mystified by these complaints.
 They feel their wives demand too much, and that most other women would be ecstatic to be married to them.
 Their wives have become spoiled, take their efforts for granted and have unrealistic expectations.

 Cindy and I answer Harley’s question with a “Yes and Yes!”
-We have found that both husbands and wives come into marriage with unrealistic (and often, unexpressed) expectations which set them up later for big problems as illustrated above.
+We have found that both husbands and wives come into marriage with without really realizing the effort it will take to make their marriage into a good one.
+Plus, their expectations are too high.
+This sets them up later for big problems as illustrated above.

-To us, the bigger question relating to this subject is, “How can we change the pattern of divorce that is so pervasive in the Christian church today?”
-I think we found an answer simply stated in this quote from Walt Henrichsen in his devotional titled, Thoughts From The Diary Of A Desperate Man:
+To us, the bigger question relating to this subject is, How can we change this pattern so we don’t look at divorce as an option?
+I think we found an answer simply stated in this quote from Walt Henrichsen.
+It’s written in his devotional titled, Thoughts From The Diary Of A Desperate Man:

 “You were called to be free.
-But do not use your freedom to indulge the sinful nature; rather serve one another in love.
-The entire law is summed up in a single command: ‘Love your neighbor as yourself.’
-If you keep on biting and devouring each other, watch out or you will be destroyed by each other“ (Galatians 5:13-15).
+But do not use your freedom to indulge the sinful nature.
+Rather serve one another in love.
+The entire law is summed up in a single command.
+‘Love your neighbor as yourself.’
+If you keep on biting and devouring each other, watch out or you will be destroyed by each other.“ (Galatians 5:13-15)

 Steve and Cindy Wright